ColbyWTaylor/content/src/content/lesson/sorting-algorithms-explanied-in-javascript.md

 ---
-title: "Using javascript to sort a list"
+title: "Using JavaScript to Sort a List"
 subtitle: "Nobody manually sorts lists anymore, but it is still a fantastic way to master your algorithmic skills"
 cover: "https://ucarecdn.com/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e/"
 status: "draft"